-Active Directory, AS/400, Business Intelligence, CIO, Cisco, Database, DataCenter, DB2, Desktops, Development, Exchange, Exchange 2003, Exchange 2007, Hardware, iSeries, Linux, Lotus Domino, Lotus Notes, Management, Marketing Technology, Microsoft Access, Microsoft Excel, Microsoft Windows, Mobile, Networking, Oracle, OS, Outlook, Outlook 2003, Outlook 2007, Routers, RPG, RPGLE, SAP, Security, Servers, SQL, SQL Server, SQL Server 2005, Storage, Tech support, Virtualization, Visual Basic, VoIP, VPN, Windows 7, Windows Server, Windows Server 2003, Windows Server 2008, Windows XP VIEW ALL TAGS
+Active Directory, AS/400, Business Intelligence, Career Development, CIO, Cisco, Database, DataCenter, Desktops, Development, Exchange 2003, Exchange 2007, Hardware, iSeries, IT Strategy, Linux, Lotus Domino, Lotus Notes, Management, Marketing Technology, Microsoft Excel, Microsoft Exchange, Microsoft Windows, Mobile, Networking, Oracle, OS, Outlook, Outlook 2003, Outlook 2007, Routers, RPG, RPGLE, SAP, Security, Servers, SQL, SQL Server, SQL Server 2005, Storage, Tech support, Virtualization, Visual Basic, VoIP, VPN, Windows 7, Windows Server, Windows Server 2003, Windows Server 2008, Windows XP VIEW ALL TAGS

 I have a security requirement for SQL Server 2005 and 2008: "SQL Server shall be configured to halt if a failure in audit file rollover occurs".
 How do I accomplish this?